digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

 The different conventions are described in the :ref:`BusinessDayConventionEnum <type-daml-finance-interface-types-date-calendar-businessdayconventionenum-88986>`.
+In particular, they describe what should happen if the next/previous business day is around month end.

 RollConvention
 ==============

-The :ref:`Date.RollConvention <module-daml-finance-util-date-rollconvention-88672>` module provides utility functions to add a period to a given date:
+The :ref:`RollConvention <module-daml-finance-util-date-rollconvention-88672>` module provides
+utility functions to add a period to a given date.

 For example, you can add a day, week, month or a year to a given date: